ajhayden/TechnicalInterviewCourse/Class_02 _Problem_Solving_Skills/README.md

-THINGS TO DO IN THIS SECTION:
-- Add code to practice Multiple Pointers, Sliding Window, and Divide and Conquer
-- Maybe add Youtube clips for those as well
-- Add references somewhere in here to the problems in the problem_solving_patterns and problem_solving_steps in this directory

 # Class 2 - Problem Solving Skills

 The following class will help students to understand best problem solving practices, so they can succeed in any technical interview they will face.